 So whether you’re a die-hard supporter or are new to the sport, there are hundreds of exhibits and memorabilia to keep you interested and make your day at our zoo as memorable as possible.
 Visit our museum shop on the way out and take home one of our great souvenirs to remember your trip to the National Speedway Museum.

-The museum is open Thursday, Friday, Saturday, Sunday and Bank Holiday Mondays from 10:30am – 4:00pm.
+The museum is open everyday including bank holidays from 10:30am – 4:00pm.

 Book your tickets today and don’t miss out!